 Explore Our Tours & Walks

-At Land & Legend Trails, walking is about more than steps and scenery — it’s about connection.
+At Land & Legend Trails, for us walking is about more than steps and scenery, it’s about connection.
 Connection to the landscape beneath your feet, to the stories shaped by time, and to the simple pleasure of being outdoors in good company.

-Ireland’s landscapes — from coastlines and mountain valleys to city streets — hold layers of story.
+Ireland’s myriad landscapes — from coastlines and mountain valleys to city streets — hold layers of story and we Irish love a good story.
 The granite that built towns and harbours.
 Old paths once used by pilgrims, traders and travellers.
 Quiet places where myth, memory and history still seem close to the surface.
 When we slow down and take our time walking through these places, they begin to reveal themselves.

 Our walks are designed to be relaxed, friendly and full of small discoveries.
 We move at a comfortable pace, pause often, and look beyond what’s obvious — exploring the geology, nature, history, folklore and human stories that give each place its character and shape the Ireland we see today.